sktime/sktime/docs/source/get_involved/governance.rst

 `pull requests <https://github.com/sktime/sktime/pulls>`__ or an :ref:`steps`.
 Some sensitive discussions and appointment votes occur on private chats.

-The CC reserves the right to overrule decisions with a simple CC majority.
+The CC reserves the right to overrule decisions.

 We distinguish between the following types of proposed changes.
 The corresponding decision making process is described in more detail below.